ForestAdmin/documentation-user-guide/project-settings/teams-and-users/create-and-manage-a-team.md

 ### Manage your team's layout

-The **layout** of a team is the way every visible aspect of your UI is set, from columns to smart views to widgets.
+The **layout** of a team is the way every visible aspect of your UI is set, from columns to Smart Views to widgets.

 If you want to apply an _existing_ team's layout to another team, go to its settings page and use the "Copy" feature **(3)**.